lkumle/onlineVRtoolbox_tutorials/index.md

 - Unity (Editor version: **2022.3.59f1**)
 - Jupyter Notebooks (or any Python environment)

 This tutorial assumes basic familiarity with Unity, C#, and Python.
-However, **no additional coding is required** to replicate the core functionality—we provide pre-implemented code for all steps and guide you through how to configure it.
+However, **no coding is required** to replicate the core functionality—we provide pre-implemented code for all steps and guide you through how to configure it.

 ## Getting Started